RESEARCH STARTER

 Tyrosine is generally safe, but at high dosages, some people have reported nausea, diarrhea, vomiting, or nervousness.
 As with any other supplement taken in multigram doses, it is important to use a high-quality product; even a very small percentage of contaminant in the product might add up to a dangerous amount.
 Maximum safe dosages for young children, women who are pregnant or nursing, and those with severe liver or kidney disease have not been established.

-Individuals with hyperthyroidism or Grave’s disease should avoid tyrosine supplements because they may increase thyroid hormone levels.
-People taking Levodopa for Parkinson's disease or monoamine oxidase inhibitors for depression should also avoid this supplement.
+Individuals with hyperthyroidism or Graves’ disease should generally avoid tyrosine supplements because they may increase the production of thyroid hormones.
+People taking Levodopa for Parkinson's disease or monoamine oxidase inhibitors (MAOIs) for depression should also avoid tyrosine supplementation due to potential drug interactions.

 Bibliography